 Any APNA member who resides in New England automatically becomes a member of the New England Chapter.
-At present, there are no chapter dues.
 If you are interested in joining or renewing your membership, please see the Membership tab on APNA’s home page for more information about the application process and dues.

 We have a business meeting at the conference and a second business meeting at the APNA National conference.
 There are working sessions for the Board of Directors that meet monthly.
 All members are invited.